A couple kisses during their Iceland elopement

 14. Hjorleifshofdi Historical Promontory

-The rolling hills and fantastic rock formations make this spot just gorgeous for your special day.
+The rolling hills and fantastic rock formations make this spot gorgeous for your special day.

 15. Friðland að Fjallabaki

-Hikers love this beautiful natural reserve with hidden hot springs and multi-colored rocks.
+Hikers love this beautiful natural reserve with hidden, hot springs and multi-colored rocks.

 16. Rauðibotn